Best Of19 min read

 • Free tier record limits hit fast in real-world use

-• Can get expensive even with the nonprofit discount at scale
+• Can get expensive even with nonprofit discount at scale

 10. Hive — Best for Collaboration-First Nonprofit Teams